 Van Steenbergen’s new design studios are situated in a 19th-century house, where each floor is designed to tell a different story of the label.
 The house contains interesting architectural ideas, examples of collaborative designs (eg lighting for Delta Light and eyewear for Theo), costume designs for operas and archives for the fashion label.

-This afternoon is at leisure for you to explore Antwerp’s fashion stores, including Theo-Somers Flagship Store, Dries Van Noten, Ganterie Boon, A.F.
+The remain of the afternoon is at leisure for you to explore Antwerp’s fashion stores, including Theo-Somers Flagship Store, Dries Van Noten, Ganterie Boon, A.F.
 Vandevorst and Rosier 41.
 Note: most of these stores are open until 6.00pm!

 Dries Van Noten (born 12 May 1958 in Antwerp) is a leading Belgian fashion designer, who won the International Award of the Council of Fashion Designers of America in 2008.
 That same year, he dressed actress Cate Blanchett for the Academy Awards, and has continued to dress her for other red carpet events.
 He currently creates four collections a year (men’s and women’s, both for summer and winter).